JoshCap20/health-checks/README.md

 # Health Checker Tool

-A robust tool designed to monitor and report on the health of specified URLs.
-It includes a variety of checks like simple pinging and custom response times.
-Alerts and logs are generated based on the health of the URLs, ensuring you are always aware of the status of your services.
+A comprehensive monitoring tool designed to assess the health of specified URLs and database connections.
+With the flexibility to perform simple ping checks, database connection tests, and the ability to customize response times, this tool ensures you are always informed about the status of your services and databases.

 ## Features

 - **Ping Check**: Verifies if a URL is reachable and logs the status.

+- **Database Connection Check**: Tests the connection to a given database and logs the response time.

-- **Custom Response Time Thresholds**: Set custom thresholds for warning and error response times.
+- **Custom Response Time Thresholds**: Define your own thresholds for warning and error response times.

 - **Wi-Fi Connectivity Check**: Continuously checks for Wi-Fi connectivity and pauses the health checks if disconnected.

+- **Alerts**: Configurable alerts (like email notifications) based on specific log levels to keep you informed.

 ## Installation
 ```bash